mnmpdadish/c2B/README.md

 + **Cuba** (optional): An integration library available via http://www.feynarts.de/cuba/ Version 4.0 or higher should be used to work and compile correctly.
-                       This is only required in the calculation of the DOS, but by default this functionnality is turned off.
+                       This is only required in the calculation of the DOS, but by default this functionality is turned off.
 To enable it, one must install Cuba and add the flag -DCUBA to the compilation option in the makefile.

 # RUN: